ranjitiyer/hugo-static-app/content/posts/noaa-weather-2.md

 ![stations](/images/noaa/stations_with_city_names.png)

-Now we can present aggregates starting at the state level.

-Let's calculate daily precipitation in the state of Maharashtra in July 2024
+Now we can query for aggregates starting at the state level.
+Let's start by calculating daily precipitation in the state of Maharashtra in July 2024
 ```sql
 select
         distinct